dajuric/dot-imaging/README.md

 + Samples

 ## Want image processing algorithms ?
-The framework is the foundation of <a href="https://github.com/dajuric/accord-net-extensions">Accord.NET Extensions</a> which exposes a full power of <a href="http://accord-framework.net/"> Accord.NET </a> through extensions!
+The framework is the foundation for <a href="https://github.com/dajuric/accord-net-extensions">Accord.NET Extensions</a> which exposes a full power of <a href="http://accord-framework.net/"> Accord.NET </a> through extensions!

 ## How to Engage, Contribute and Provide Feedback
 Remember: Your opinion is important and will define the future roadmap.